-calcDDTable Calculates DiBello-Dirichlet model probabilty and parameter tables.
+calcDDTable Calculates DiBello-Dirichlet model probability and parameter tables.

-calcDNTable Creates the probability table for DiBello-Normal distribution.

-- calcDSTable Creates the probability table for DiBello-Samejima distribution. - calcDSllike Calculates the log-likelihood for data from a DiBello-Samejima (Normal) distribution.
+- calcDNTable Creates the probability table for DiBello-Normal distribution.
+This is equivalent to using the normalLink in the DPC framework.
+This also uses a link scale parameter. - calcDSTable Creates the probability table for DiBello-Samejima distribution.
+This is equivalent to using the gradedResponse in the DPC framework. - calcDSllike Calculates the log-likelihood for data from a DiBello-Samejima (Normal) distribution.